-The below is an archive of interviews with Harold Jaffe as well as reviews of his work:
+The below is an archive of interviews with Harold Jaffe as well as reviews of his work and links to published excerpts:

 WIPs Conversation: Harold Jaffe on his work in progress Brando Bleeds.
 The interview can be read here.